-It felt like an Oscar moment might have just been left on the editing room floor.
+It felt like my Oscar moment might have just been left on the editing room floor.

-As my career in the Toronto real estate market approaches 30 years, I'm realizing that a critical moment in the dynamic of our urban housing market is in play right now, and it's something not only house buyers impacted by the limitations of affordability need to pay attention to, but we all should.
+Because my spidey senses as a realtor – with over 3 decades navigating the Toronto real estate market – are telling me a critical moment is happening in the downtown Toronto freehold housing market right now, and it’s something house buyers impacted by the limitations of affordability need to pay attention to.
+In fact, we all need to pay attention.

-The Fixer Upper Isn't For Flippers, It's For The Missing Middle To Get Onto The Toronto Property Ladder
+The Fixer-Upper Isn’t For Flippers, It’s For The Middle Class To Get Onto The Toronto Property Ladder

 No one ever seeks to spend one dollar more than they have to purchase a fixer-upper that, for the foreseeable future, will require spending every additional dollar of disposable income just to stay warm and dry.
 Even those of us who wish homeownership was a right – but are grateful we can afford the privilege – are still surprised (particularly those of us living in Canada’s most expensive cities) we’re obliged to stretch to the top end of our budget just to barely meet our physiological need for shelter and safety.
 In downtown Toronto right now, for a sum approaching $1,000,000 and a lifetime of indebtedness, you will find yourself clinging precariously on the bottom rung of Maslow’s Hierarchy Of Needs.

-It's tough right now to find affordable houses that you can move into and tackle like Tom Hanks and Shelley Long did in The Money Pit in 1986 (except it won't be a mansion, honey).
-The pool of middle-class Canadians - called The Missing Middle - competing in bidding wars to purchase an affordable house in downtown Toronto - even with help from The Bank Of Mom & Dad - is swelling in number right now.
-These 'affordable houses' are barely habitable.
-On HGTV they're called Fixer-Uppers.
-Realtors have long called them 'diamonds in the rough', which is another way of saying coal.
+It’s tough right now to find affordable houses that you can move into and tackle as Tom Hanks and Shelley Long did in The Money Pit in 1986 (except it won’t be a mansion, honey).
+The pool of middle-class Canadians competing in bidding wars to purchase an affordable house in downtown Toronto – even with help from The Bank Of Mom & Dad – is swelling in number right now.
+These ‘affordable houses’ are barely habitable.
+On HGTV they’re called Fixer Uppers.
+Realtors have long called them ‘diamonds in the rough’, which is another way of saying coal.
 And right now they cost around $900,000.
-It's really important all Buyers on a budget determine the options and requirements of the lender.
-You want to establish the lowest down payment you can provide to borrow the highest amount of money based on your incomes.
-For example, a Buyer who is qualified and approved to purchase a $900,000 property with a high-ratio insured mortgage from CMHC can put a down payment as little as 7.22% of the purchase price (or $65,000).
-The mortgage insurance fee of $33,400 can be tacked onto the mortgage, which will be $868,400, so that won't come out of pocket, but your closing costs will be anywhere from $25,000 to $32,000 depending on whether your a first time buyer or not, given the Land Transfer Taxes for the City and province have a rebate to those purchasing for the first time.
+It’s really important all Buyers on a budget determine the options and requirements of the lender.
+You want to establish the lowest down payment you can provide to borrow the highest amount of money based on your income.
+For example, a Buyer who is qualified and approved to purchase a $900,000 property with a high-ratio-insured mortgage from CMHC can put a down payment of as little as 7.22% of the purchase price (or $65,000).
+The mortgage insurance fee of $33,400 can be tacked onto the mortgage, which will be $868,400, so that won’t come out of pocket, but your closing costs will be anywhere from $25,000 to $32,000 depending on whether you’re a first-time buyer or not, given the Land Transfer Taxes for the City and province have a rebate to those purchasing for the first time.

 Given a $900,000 fixer-upper requires around $90,000 to be allocated towards the down payment and closing costs, those Buyers who are short on additional savings should be extremely diligent in knowing what deficiencies exist, which components are failing, how much they’re going to cost, and when must they be rectified.
 You should bring in a contractor pre-purchase and determine what is the least amount of money you can spend to ensure the property meets the building code, the requirements of your insurer, and your basic comforts.
 Given houses that have fallen into a state of disrepair that has rendered them uninhabitable require an immediate cash injection of at least $300,000+, the prize everyone has their eye on is the house that is sufficiently ‘livable’ so that, from Day One of moving in, whatever savings that are remaining after purchasing the house can attend to all the immediate and future scope of work.
 Love spreadsheets and lists?
 In my post – Dear Urbaneer: We’ve Moved Into Our New Home.
 Now What? – they become your friend.